matthewtrask/vue-laravel-forms/README.md

 ## Contributing
 If you have any questions, feedback or would like to make improvements, **please** open an issue or pull request.

+## Credits
+* [Taylor Otwell](https://github.com/taylorotwell) - This project is heavily based on the form helpers that were included in the alpha release of [laravel/spark](https://spark.laravel.com).

 ## License
 [MIT](https://opensource.org/licenses/MIT)